 Nusa Lembongan or Nusa Penida?

-Sometimes in life you can’t have it all.
+Sometimes in life, you can’t have it all.
 If you are limited for time and only have a few days on the Nusa Islands you might have to choose one location as your base.
 However, you can still visit all three islands.
 This is a short Nusa Islands itinerary if you only have a few days to explore.

 Day 1: Explore Nusa Lembongan attractions